jisan146/Fingerprint-Matching-Software/README.md

 # Fingerprint-Matching-Software

 The application developed using c#.
 It is a desktop based application.
-I made it for learning purpose.
+It's a work sample.

 ## Please feel free to contact me if any assistance is needed in the future